lib-static/lib-static.github.io/content/_models/collectionbuilder.md

 More advanced versions require the use of Git, Ruby, and Jekyll to build the final site (or a online workflows platform that can do it for you).
 The templates also provide Rake tasks that use ImageMagick and GhostScript to generate access derivatives of collection items.

-CollectionBuilder's theme is build using BootStrap, and uses open source libraries such as Leaflet and DataTables to create interactive features.
+CollectionBuilder's theme is build using Bootstrap, and uses open source libraries such as Leaflet and DataTables to create interactive features.

 Leaflet Map Generated from Metadata, https://collectionbuilder.github.io/images/home/map.jpg